simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

 * The source that was selected by the SourceSelector is now available in the state.
+* The zone that was selected by the SourceIPSelector is now available in the state.

 ## Version 2.0.3